Comac C929: Preliminary design

-For three years from 2018, UAC plans to invest ₽ billion ($ million) for the CR929.

-On 31 July 2018 was issued a request for proposals for the undercarriage, expecting a response from Europe, China or Russia by the end of November 2018.

-Germany's Liebherr makes the C919 landing gear, Safran Landing Systems (formerly Messier-Bugatti-Dowty) supplies the A330 and A350 gear, Russian Hydromash builds the MC-21's, and Avic could bid, though less experienced.

-The US-China trade war did not prevent bidding from UTC Aerospace Systems, which did not seek the contract and Canadian Héroux-Devtek has not received the RFP.
+On 31 July 2018 a request for proposals for the undercarriage was issued, with expected a responses from Europe, China or Russia by the end of November 2018.
+The US–China trade war did not prevent bidding from UTC Aerospace Systems, which did not seek the contract and Canadian Héroux-Devtek has not received the RFP.
 Leonardo-Finmeccanica was negotiating to set up a joint venture with Comac and the Chinese Kangde group before the end of October 2018, to produce the fuselage central section in Zhangjiagang for $10 billion until 2040.

 Leonardo confirmed the joint venture on 26 October.

 In November 2018, a mockup of the forward cabin was unveiled at the Zhuhai Airshow China.

-UAC forecasts 8,000 airplanes worth $2.4 trillion over 20 years, with 20% of the demand from Russia and China, and out of a thousand aircraft, the CR929 may catch half of the sales: 250 in China, 50 in Russia plus from Southeast Asian countries.

-The program cost is estimated at $13–15 billion by UAC and $20 billion by Comac for a break-even within fifteen years.

-The vendor selection and draft design should be completed by the end of 2019.

 Prototyping

 By December 2018, Comac produced the first composite forward fuselage prototype, a 15 by 6 m structure, towards joint definition in the second half of 2019.

 By early 2019, Concept design was targeted for the end of 2019/early 2020, before the definition phase.

 Definition freeze was then aimed for the first half of 2022, first flight for 2025 and certification for 2027.

 By spring 2019, progress was slowed by multinational cooperation challenges and engine selection was expected for September or October.

 High-speed wind tunnel testing was completed by December 2019 at the Moscow Central Aerohydrodynamic Institute, using a 1:39 scale model of the fuselage and wing.